 Root Institute is offering this residential programme for in-depth study of Buddhist philosophy and psychology.

-Participants are welcome to study one module, one year, or the whole programme.
+Participants are welcome to study one module, one season (mid-September to mid-April), or the whole programme.

 Basic Programme (BP) students are also able to participate in the short-courses of our spiritual programme which bring inspiration from a range of teachers to complement their understanding of Buddhism, and enables them to meet many like-minded people and create meaningful and rewarding friendships.

 To study the subjects of BP 3rd year at Root Institute it is not compulsory to have studied the subjects of 1st or 2nd Year.
 Students can join the programme at any stage.
 Having had said that, for the maximisation of these 3rd Year subjects it will help to have a foundational Buddhist philosophy understanding, so doing an introductory course is advisable.

 An updated motivation letter is asked from returning students who completed 1st or 2nd Year of BP at Root Institute.

 Module 1: Chapters 1–5 – 15 Sep to 17 Nov 2018

 Module 2, Part 1: Chapter 6 – 18 Nov to 12 Dec 2018

 (From 13–19 December there is a pilgrimage to Ajanta and Ellora Caves with Geshe-la & Annie, which is optional.)